ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 Currently the most popular application for VR is video games.
 There are a lot of games with VR support on the market already, and more are getting released almost every day!
 Shooting games and simulators seem to be an exceptional match for the platform.
-Although mostly used for gaming purposes a VR headset can also be used for viewing 360 scenes and videos.
+Although mostly used for gaming purposes, a VR headset can also be used for viewing 360 scenes and videos.
 Thanks to head tracking, the viewers perspective is adjusted automatically when the head is moved.
-The more advanced headsets like the Oculus Rift and the HTV vive even have external sensor arrays to track user movement, and have hand based controllers for interaction.
+The more advanced headsets like the Oculus Rift and the HTC Vive even have external sensor arrays to track user movement, and have hand based controllers for interaction.
 Although you have to deal with additional setup compared to a phone where you can just drag the viewport or use your phone's motion sensors.

 <img alt="Virtual reality setup" src="{{ '/img/virtualreality/setup.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">